waywardgeek/infnoise/README.md

 saturated with thermal noise, making it in no less random.
 Every cycle, a new thermal noise sample is added to the state, causing less correlation with previous states.

+### Credits

+Peter Allan has been very helpful in moving this project forward.
+The github user known as EagleWorks did an _amazing_ job redoing the board layout.
+Somehow, my ameraturish work just wasn't good enough for him :-)  Thanks, EagleWorks!

 ### Free As in Freedom

 The Infinite Noise Multiplier was invented in 1999 by Peter Allan, but was not patented at